Random Access Channel Coding in the Finite Blocklength Regime: Adder-erasure RAC

-The above analyses use the first 3 terms of the Stirling series \eqref{eq:stirlingseries} to obtain the remainder $O \left( \frac{\ln^6 n}{n^3} \right)$.
-Applying the same analyses with 4 terms of the Stirling series improves the remainder to $O(n^{-3})$, as claimed in \eqref{eq:HXbinom} and \eqref{eq:VXbinom} in the statement of \lemref{lem:binom}. \end{proof} We are now equipped to prove \thmref{thm:ikvk}. \begin{proof}[Proof of \thmref{thm:ikvk}] Let
+The above analyses use the first 3 terms of the Stirling series \eqref{eq:stirlingseries} to obtain the remainder $O \left( \frac{\log^6 n}{n^3} \right)$.
+Applying the same analyses with 4 terms of the Stirling series improves the remainder to $O(n^{-3})$, as claimed in \eqref{eq:HXbinom} and \eqref{eq:VXbinom} in the statement of \lemref{lem:binom}. \end{IEEEproof} We are now equipped to prove \thmref{thm:ikvk}. \begin{IEEEproof}[Proof of \thmref{thm:ikvk}] Define